FAIR-biomed/FAIR-biomed/README.md

 Once installed, the extension records a small amount of information on each user's computer.
 This data pertains to which plugins are active (see previous section on Options) and how each plugin is rated.

 The extension does not record users' activity.
-In particular, the extension does not record performed searches or plugin ratings.
-Note, however, that during use, the extension sends queries to external APIs.
-Some of these API services may record activity for their own purposes (for example, to demonstrate relevance of their services to the science community).
+In particular, the extension does not record performed searches.
+Note, however, that the extension sends queries to external APIs.
+Some of these services may record activity for their own purposes (for example, to demonstrate their relevance to the science community).
 See the privacy policies of those services for details.

 When installing the extension from the chrome web store, google collects some user information.
 See their [privacy policy](https://policies.google.com/privacy?hl=en-GB) for details.